-The Nursing Program is a 1 + 1, Practical Nurse Certificate to Associate Degree Nurse (RN) Program.
+The Nursing Program is a 1 + 1, Practical Nurse (PN) Certificate to Associate Degree Nurse (ADN) Program.
 The program is part of the Dakota Nursing Program, a collaborative effort between Bismarck State College, Dakota College at Bottineau, Lake Region State College, and Williston State College.

 Classroom education is delivered by instructors on campus and from other colleges within the consortium through the Interactive Video Network (IVN) system.
 Some courses/components will be offered in an online format.
 Laboratory and simulation practice occurs at each location.
 Clinical opportunities are arranged locally.